At a glance: Send events from your servers to AppsFlyer to measure mobile events that occur outside the app.

 Sending negative revenue

 Events having a negative revenue value can be sent.
 For example, if a purchase was canceled.
 The parameter

 af_revenue can have negative values to record this.

 af_quantity, you might want to populate it with a negative value depending on your system logic.
 AppsFlyer doesn't make use of

 - Endpoint: Verify that the endpoint used is correct.

 - Verify that the payload contains the mandatory parameters.
 See here.

 - Ensure that the AppsFlyer ID you are using to fire the event is a real appsflyer_id and is actually installed on the specific app.
-Not a test ID provided in the documentation.
 See here.

 - S2S events don't support multi-events in one S2S request.
 Each event must be sent as a separate event.

 - Events can be sent with asynchronous method to ease response time.